cloudinary-devs/c2c-next/README.md

 A modern, full-stack e-commerce application for a baseball cap store built with Next.js 15 and Cloudinary.
 This project demonstrates media literacy best practices for developers, showcasing how to effectively manage and transform images using Cloudinary's powerful API.

+> This application supports the "Cloud to Crowd" Media IQ course on Cloudinary Academy, free for all and designed for the Cloudinary Creators Program.
+Learn more at https://community.cloudinary.com and take the course at https://training.cloudinary.com/learn/course/devrel-c2c-next

 ## 🚀 Features

 - **Product Catalog**: Browse available baseball caps with detailed product pages